Skip to content

 • Is the research novel?

-• Is the research applied?
+• Is the research applied and can inform decision making?

 • Is the research collaborative?